NoodleShogun/RostOff/README.md

 !help  - lists commands
 !tts   - enables on tts mode (still in beta)
 !pizza - pizza time!
+!conspiracy - generates a conspiracy using markovian block chains. -created by: Takion
 Updates:

 The Gravy Update: